TeachBooks/he-staff/book/HR/Hiring/Vacancy_Promotion/vacancy_promotion.md

 |:--------------------------------------------------------------:|:-------------------------------------------------------------:|
 |Download [here](./Files/hiring_graphic_7.png)                    | Download [here](./Files/hiring_graphic_8.png)                                    |

 Need more help or adjustments in one of the designs above?
-Please direct your emails to Maria at m.s.sklia@tudelft.nl.
+Please direct your emails to [webmaster-wbk-citg@tudelft.nl](mailto:webmaster-wbk-citg@tudelft.nl).

 ![footer](./Files/footer-tudelft.jpg)